-Successful weaning practises
+Successful weaning practices

-In August 2022, we had Rob Bell on the Head Shepherd podcast, discussing successful weaning practices
+In August 2022, we had Rob Bell on the Head Shepherd podcast, discussing successful weaning practices.

 Mark Ferguson: G'day Rob.
-Rob is the co-founder and chief technical officer at ProAgni, and CEO and principal consultant at Formula Ag.Welcome along, Rob.
+Rob is the co-founder and chief technical officer at ProAgni, and CEO and principal consultant at Formula Ag.
+Welcome along, Rob.

 Rob Bell: Thanks, Ferg.